Selected

 the city’s largest industrial employer, have voted

-owed them and thus save the massively indebted company
+it owed them and thus save the massively indebted

-to an equivalent of $177.5 million or so.
-Under the
+amounted to an equivalent of $177.5 million or so.

-deal HTS has promised to repay at once in full 707
+Under the deal HTS has promised to repay at once in

-of the amount due in quarterly installments.
-HTS will
+percent of the amount due in quarterly installments.

-need some $5.2 million a month to service that debt.
+HTS will need some $5.2 million a month to service

 Krakow’s

-Krakow’s City Council has voted in new terms of the
+City Council has voted in new terms of

 for as little as ten percent of the market value, or